 Tina Whittle’s Tai Randolph/Trey Seaver mysteries — featuring intrepid gunshop owner Tai and her corporate security agent partner Trey — have garnered starred reviews in Kirkus, Publisher’s Weekly, Booklist, and Library Journal.
 Published by Poisoned Pen Press, this Atlanta-based series debuted with The Dangerous Edge of Things, followed by Darker Than Any Shadow, Blood, Ash and Bone, Deeper Than the Grave, and Reckoning and Ruin.
-The sixth book — Necessary Ends — will be released in April 2018.
+The sixth book — Necessary Ends — was released in April 2018.

 Her short fiction has appeared in The Savannah Literary Journal, Alfred Hitchcock’s Mystery Magazine, and Gulf Stream, which selected her story “Lost Causes and Other Reasons to Live” as the 2004 winner of their Mystery Fiction contest.
 A two-time nominee for Georgia Author of the Year, Tina enjoys boxing, sushi, tarot cards, and spending time with her family (one husband, one daughter, one neurotic Maltese and two bossy chickens).

 She is proud to be an officer in Low Country Sisters in Crime in Savannah, which is a regional chapter of Sisters in Crime, a national organization whose mission is to promote the advancement, recognition, and professional development of women crime writers.
 She also serves as Education Liaison on the SinC national board.